syncfusion-content/blazor-docs/blazor/datagrid/how-to/using-edit-template-feature-in-dynamic-object-bound-grid.md

 ---
 layout: post
 title: DynamicObject Bound Grid in Blazor DataGrid Component | Syncfusion
-description: Learn here all about using edit template feature in dynamic object bound in Syncfusion Blazor DataGrid component and more.
+description: Learn here all about using edit template feature in dynamic object bound grid in Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid
 documentation: ug